-If you are self-placing in a site not already approved as diverse, complete the Diverse Field Experience Site Form.
+If you are self-placing in a site not already approved as diverse, complete the Diversity Affirmation Form.
 Keep a copy to turn in with your Blue Doc.
 You may also use ISU’s self-placement form as an official means to request a placement at a school or agency.

 At the end of the term, document your DFE using a “blue doc.”
 If your course is 100% online, complete the EAF Online Blue Doc Form, an ISU select survey for which you type in your ISU ULID (as "username") and ISU password.
 Blue Docs are due:

 Summer Online Classes: Last day of the first week of the fall semester

 Fall and Spring Online Classes: Last day of finals week.

 Face to Face Classes: Turn into the instructor by the last day of finals week.

 Note: DFE hours must be completed during the course.
 If you do not complete and document the hours, you cannot pass the class!
 Contact Pamela Hoff if you have questions not answered by the DFE PowerPoint.